 And just for the record, you are a gold star mommy, too. :)

-The fact that you are feeling frazzled or that you are a failure or that you're not doing enough shows just how much you care about your children.
+The fact that you are feeling guilty that you're not doing enough or that you messed up shows just how much you care about your children.

 This picture just says it all to me, and I hope it encourages you:

 There are times you will grieve the child you dreamed of and how hard life is now.
 There are times you will lie awake worrying about your child and their future.
-But you wipe away those tears and push aside those worries and you paste a smile on your face and you put one foot in front of the other and you continue to do what needs to get done.
+You will get overwhelmed by all the challenges.
+Those feelings are ok.
+Take time to process them and pray through them.

-And embrace that you are a great mother.
+And then, let these thoughts sink deep into your heart and your mind: you are a great mother.
 A gold star mother.
 A fierce mama bear.

 And keep on rockin' it Mama.
 We've got this. :)